corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/network-operators.md

 - Notary compatibility
 - HSM compatibility
 - Database compatibility
-- Corda Enterprise Network Manager deployment
+- Corda: Enterprise Edition  Network Manager deployment

 When deploying a private network, the Business Network Operator is responsible for all major components of the Corda network.
 In most enterprise deployments of Corda this includes: